Lunar0w0Forsker/SleepyPC/README.md

 # SleepyPC

 This is a small app that I am developing for myself.
 Maybe it will be useful for someone else.
+This application should turn off the computer when the timer runs out.

 The concept.
 How it should look like